Recovery is just a phone call away.

 What Is Alcohol Addiction Medication?

-Alcohol addiction medications are prescription drugs specifically designed to help individuals reduce their dependency on alcohol and support recovery from Alcohol Use Disorder (AUD).
-These medications are a central component of Medication-Assisted Treatment (MAT) programs, which combine pharmacotherapy (the use of medications) with behavioral therapies to improve treatment outcomes and long-term sobriety.
+Alcohol addiction medications are prescription drugs specifically designed to assist you in minimizing your dependency on alcohol and support recovery from Alcohol Use Disorder (AUD).
+These medications are part of Medication-Assisted Treatment (MAT), which blends medication with counseling or behavioral therapy.

 Did you know most health insurance plans cover substance use disorder treatment?
 Check your coverage online now.